kyverno/website/content/en/docs/Kyverno CLI/_index.md

 Policy can also be validated with CRDs.
 Use -c flag to pass the CRD, can pass multiple CRD files or even an entire folder containin CRDs.

 Example:

 ```
 kyverno validate /path/to/policy1.yaml -c /path/to/crd.yaml -c /path/to/folderFullOfCRDs
 ```

 ### Apply

 Applies policies on resources, and supports applying multiple policies on multiple resources in a single command.
-Also supports applying the given policies to an entire cluster.
+The command also supports applying the given policies to an entire cluster.
 The current kubectl context will be used to access the cluster.

 Displays mutate results to stdout, by default.
 Use the -o <path> flag to save mutated resources to a file or directory.